MichaCo/CacheManager/README.md

     * **Redis** using [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis)
     * **Memcached** using [Enyim.Memcached](https://github.com/enyim/EnyimMemcached)
     * **Couchbase** using [Couchbase.Net.Client v2](https://github.com/couchbase/couchbase-net-client)
+    * **System.Web.Caching** based (included in the Web package)
+* **Serialization** can be configured per cache handle.
+Serialization is only needed in distributed caches.
+The default implementation uses binary serialization.
+The *Serialization.Json* packages provides a Newtonsoft.Json based alternative.
 * **Update values with lock or transaction** for distributed caches.
 The interfaced provides a simple update method which internally ensures you work with the latest version.
 And CacheManager handles version conflicts for you.